 Financial assets and financial liabilities are recognized initially at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of a financial asset or liability are added to or deducted from the fair value of the financial asset or financial liabilities, as appropriate, on initial recognition.
+Transaction costs directly attributable to the acquisition of financial assets or financial assets or financial integrities, as appropriate, on initial recognition.
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognized immediately in income.

 Subsequent measurement of financial instruments depends on the accounting category in which they are classified.
-See a breakdown of the categories of financial instruments in Note 10 and the accounting treatment for each category in the accounting policies described below:
+See a breakdown of the categories of financial instruments in Note 11 and the accounting treatment for each category in the accounting policies described below: